Chrystabell

-Chrysta Bell Zucht (born April 20, 1978), known professionally as Chrystabell, (Note: Previously spelled 'Chrysta Bell') is an American singer and actor, known for her collaborations with filmmaker David Lynch.
+Chrysta Bell Zucht (born April 20, 1978), known professionally as Chrystabell, (Note: Previously spelled 'Chrysta Bell') is an American singer and songwriter, known for her collaborations with filmmaker David Lynch.
 Before working as a solo artist, she was the lead singer of the swing band 8½ Souvenirs, with whom she recorded two albums.

-In 1999, an agent introduced her to David Lynch, beginning a fruitful ongoing creative relationship with the director.
+In 1999, an agent introduced her to David Lynch, beginning a fruitful creative relationship with the director.
 Together, they released three albums, This Train (2011), Somewhere in the Nowhere (2016) and Cellophane Memories (2024).
 She appeared on the 2017 revival of Twin Peaks as Special Agent Tamara Preston.

 Early life

 Chrystabell was born Chrysta Bell Zucht in San Antonio, Texas in the United States on April 20, 1978.
 She was named after Christabel, the poem by Samuel Taylor Coleridge.
 Her family owns a cemetery, Countryside Memorial Park, and her father had a variety of jobs, including running a bed and breakfast and flying hot air balloons.
 Her mother (a singer) and her stepfather (a composer, producer and engineer) owned a recording studio that made advertising jingles.
 It was at this recording studio where she first began to record music as a child.
 Later in life, her father began a natural burial business with the family cemetery, which she inherited; these businesses inspired her 2017 album We Dissolve.
 From the ages of 13 to 18, she auditioned for film roles, getting just one role in the 1997 kung fu film Once Upon a Time in China and America.
 After high school she moved to Austin, Texas with plans to become an actress.